 Why did you decide to pursue an MBA degree?

-My background is in engineering, and I love the skills set and knowledge I was able to get from that degree but after graduation, I never really found myself getting deep into the technical details.
-The critical thinking and problem-solving skills I gained from engineering were extremely beneficial, but I always had a passion for business so I thought an MBA would marry those two things together well.
+My background is in engineering, and I love the skill set and knowledge I was able to get from that degree, but after graduation, I never really found myself getting deep into the technical details.
+The critical thinking and problem-solving skills I gained from engineering were extremely beneficial, but I always had a passion for business, so I thought an MBA would marry those two things together well.

 What appealed to you about William & Mary's PTMBA program?

 I worked in Richmond, but I live in New Kent, so William & Mary was close to my home.
 I really wanted to do a program with an in-person component because I wasn't confident that I would be able to fully focus if I pursued the degree in an alternative format.
 I was intrigued by the disciplines that were available with the PTMBA program, specifically engineering management.
 I wanted to have some technical element to my MBA experience, and I was able to take a lot of electives that aligned with my interest and background in engineering.
 The program staff also hosted several sessions in Richmond, and the folks I worked with from beginning to end were another critical part for me to make the jump and earn my MBA from William & Mary.

 What aspect about the PTMBA experience did you enjoy the most?